Burma (wargame): Gameplay

 This completes one turn, which represents one month of game time.
 There are also rules for Long Range Penetration Forces using gliders, engineers building the Burma Road, and Chinese reinforcements.
 There is only one scenario, which lasts 26 turns, covering the period following the establishment of Japanese rule in Burma in 1942 until the end of the war in 1945.
 There are no optional rules.

+The end of the game is dependent on how long the Japanese forces are in India, how soon the Allies occupy Rangoon, and how soon the Burma Road is built.

 Publication history

 Burma was designed by Marc Miller and was published by GDW in 1975 as a ziplock bag game.
 The rulebook served as the game cover, and featured artwork by Rodger B. MacGowan.
 Critic Brian Train, writing in 1999, noted "The game attracted polite attention when it came out and has always been sought after by collectors and people interested in the subject."